Spanish Course Descriptions

 ML 475 Senior Seminar in Spanish

-The individual project of the senior student in areas of literature, language, language pedagogy, or Hispanic culture.
-The content of this course is open to the interests of the student.
-The project will be written and presented in Spanish.
-(Fall and Spring)
+The individual project of the senior student in areas of literature, language, or language pedagogy.
+The content of this course is open to the interest of the student regarding aspects of the culture that have not been studied previously.
+(Fall/Spring)

 CI 404 Methods for Teaching Modern Language in the Secondary Schools

 Students will study the appropriate and most effective ways of teaching foreign language and culture.
 Practical applications of strategies and techniques are utilized to accomplish the objectives.
 Curriculum, evaluation, audio-visual materials, music, folklore, customs, gestures, and professional language organizations are included in this study.

 The systematic analysis of the phonology, morphology and syntax of Spanish from the standpoint of structure, historical and contrastive linguistics.